Fundamental polytopes of metric trees via parallel connections of matroids: Computation of face numbers

-As a further motivation for the usefulness of the matroidal point of view, let us consider the tree metrics whose underlying $X$-tree is a caterpillar graph (see Figure \ref{fig_cg}) with every leaf labelled by exactly one point of $X$, and no internal vertices labelled.
+\begin{example} Let $n\in \mathbb N$, $n\geq 3$, and let us consider any tree metric $(X,\gamma)$ whose underlying $X$-tree is an $n$-caterpillar graph (see Figure \ref{fig_cg}) with every leaf labelled by exactly one of the $n$ points of $X$, and no internal vertices labelled.